Data Science

 DSCI 140 Introduction to Data Science

 Content: Study of knowledge extraction from data with integrated use of statistics, computer science, and scientific reasoning.
 Students will gain the foundational skills necessary to solve problems with data, learning how to make quantitative predictions and explain phenomena in numerous applications.
-By the end of the course, students will be able to access and manipulate publicly available datasets; assess the quality, usefulness, and limitations of real-world data; visualize data in multiple formats; conduct statistical analyses to test hypotheses; and draw causal inferences (and debunk spurious inferences).
-All analysis will be taught scientifically and reproducibly using R programming.
+Students will be able to access and manipulate publicly available datasets; assess the quality, usefulness, and limitations of real-world data; visualize data in multiple formats; conduct statistical analyses to test hypotheses; and draw causal inferences (and debunk spurious inferences).
+All analysis will be taught scientifically and reproducibly using R or Python programming.

 Prerequisites: None.